Bit451/Bit451/_includes/README.md

 Can be stored locally initially, and eventually via optionally (paid?) remotely hosted protocol.

+<a name="similar-accountscontent"></a>

-###### Similar Accounts/Content
+###### Similar Accounts / Content

-Graph depth can be explored to find similar data to recommend to the user.
+Graph depth can be explored to find similar/related data to recommend to the user.

+###### Comments

+Account: Properties include comments[]->, moderators[]->, commentsMode (mode bits for: Account-level, Content-level, defer?).

+* Comments: Each Comment represents a reference to an Account _or_ Content, which the user has commented on.
+* Moderators: Each Moderator represents a reference to an Account, which the user wishes to allow to moderate comments.

+Content: Properties include comments[]->, moderators[]->, commentsMode (mode bits for: Content-level, defer?)

+* Comments: Each Comment represents a reference to another user's comment on this Content, which the user owning this Content has moderated (approved/rejected).

 #### Bit451 Lite

-Provides the ability to _fully_ participate in Bit451 actions (creating/modifying accounts/content, etc) directly via the browser using Javascript, so the user is not required to run the Bit451 Service to access the network.
+Provides the ability to _fully_ participate in Bit451 actions (creating/modifying accounts/content, etc) directly via the browser using JavaScript, so the user is not required to run the Bit451 Service to access the network.

 ### Phase 3 Results